LostArtefacts/TRX/docs/COMMANDS.md

 - `/help`
   `/help {command}`
-  Shows a list of the available commands or a detailed help for the chosen one.
+  Shows a list of the available commands or a detailed help message for the chosen one.
 Even Lara needs a lifeline!

 - `/pos`
-  Retrieves precise information about Lara's coordinates.
+  Reveals Lara's exact coordinates in the universe.
 Knowledge is power!

 - `/tp {room_number}`
   `/tp {x} {y} {z}`
   `/tp {object}`
   Instant travel!
-Teleports Lara into a random spot within the specified room, the specified X,Y,Z coordinates, or at the nearest object of specific type.
+Teleports Lara to a random spot within the specified room, the specified X,Y,Z coordinates, or the nearest object of specific type.

 - `/hp`
   `/hp {health}`
-  Sets Lara's health points to the specified value.
+  Displays or sets Lara's health.
 Tougher trials await!

 - `/heal`
   Tough day, Lara?
 Heals our girl back to full health.